Company and Sale Listing Policies on EstateSales.NET

 With that in mind, here are issues that we try to avoid or keep in mind when advertising companies and/or sales:

-- Companies should not list consignment sales or consignment auctions.
+- Companies should not list consignment sales.
 Our site is really about a family or individual needing to liquidate the majority of their possessions in a timely manner.
 Selling a few things and combining them together with others that are selling a few things doesn't meet the criteria of "a majority of their possessions."

 - Companies should not list sales for other companies or individuals.
 The company or individual with the contract to do the sale is the company that should be listing the sale on EstateSales.NET.